Dani3lSun/apex-plugin-dropzone/README.md

 - As the Plugin was rewritten from ground up, Version 2.0.0 is completely incompatible with prior Versions!
 It is recommended that you install Version 2.0.0 beside Version 1.XX and replace all Dropzone Regions in your App.
 - If you didn´t touch the default PL/SQL Code of Version 1.XX and used the default Settings then the Upgrade Process should be straight forward (APEX Collection is the same).
 - If you used Plugin Events in Version 1.XX, you have to change these to the Plugin Events of Dropzone 2.*
-- If you customized the PL/SQL Code of Version 1.XX to insert additional information, please see (Inserting uploaded files into your own tables)[#inserting-uploaded-files-into-your-own-tables] for information on conveting to the Plugin's default upload method to an APEX Collection, with a PL/SQL dynamic action to perform your custom insert.
+- If you customized the PL/SQL Code of Version 1.XX to insert additional information, please see [Inserting uploaded files into your own tables](#inserting-uploaded-files-into-your-own-tables) for information on conveting to the Plugin's default upload method to an APEX Collection, with a PL/SQL dynamic action to perform your custom insert.

 ---